gutoholiveira/tray-test/README.md

 By default, the report routine is defined to run every day at 8PM.
 But you can change the recurrence on `route.console` file.

 _**Important**_ <br>
-To receive the reports by the routine, you need the Laravel Schedule working (Additional Command 2)
+To receive the reports by the routine, you need the Schedule working (Additional Command 2)

 # Installation